-QUESTION Y N NA DESCRIPTION & EVIDENCE INDICATOR 2: EFFECTIVE COI ENGAGEMENT AND DIALOGUE 1.
-Are informal engagement processes in place that result in occasional dialogue with COI?
-Indicator 2 Level B 2.
-Are there plans in place to develop a COI engagement system?
-Indicato Level B If you have answered "Yes" to all the Level B qu answered "Yes" to all the Level B questions, as Is there a documented COI engagement and dialogue system in place, including: a.
-Does the facility provide assistance to ensure COI are able to participate in engagement and dialogue processes, where appropriate? b.
+QUESTION Υ N NA DESCRIPTION & EVIDENCE INDICATOR 2: EFFECTIVE COI ENGAGEMENT AND DIALOGUE Are informal engagement processes in place that result in occasional dialogue with COI?
+Indicator 2 Level B Are there plans in place to develop a COI engagement system?
+Indicato Level B If you have answered "Yes" to all of the Level B questions, continue to the Level A questions.
+If you have not answered "Yes" to all of the Level B questions, assess the facility as a Level C. Is there a documented COI engagement and dialogue system in place?
+Does the facility provide assistance to ensure COI are able to participate in engagement and dialogue processes, where appropriate?
 Are communications clear and understandable to COI, and written in the local language (as required)?
-Indicator 2 Level A c.
 Have designated employees been informed of and trained in meeting Aboriginal consultation requirements including those procedural aspects that have been transferred to the proponent by any applicable government?
-5 d.
+Has clear accountability been established for COI engagement and dialogue?
 Is sufficient time built into engagement and dialogue processes to allow for meaningful COI involvement?
-If yes, please provide some examples. e.
-Are relevant materials provided to COI in a timely manner? f.
-Are processes in place to engage with COI on credible risks to the public that are associated with company activities, including tailings management?
-If you have answered "Yes" to all the Level A questions, continue to the Level AA questions.
-If you have not answered "Yes" to all the Level A questions, assess the facility as a Level B. tor 2 AA Are COI invited to provide input to determine the scope of engagement on issues of concern to them, including those associated with identified credible risks to the public such as tailings management?
-Indicator 2 Level AA Are processes in place to identify the needs of COI for capacity building so that they can effectively participate?
-3. Does accountability for COI engagement and dialogue rest with facility senior management?
+If yes, please provide some examples.
+Indicator 2 Level A Are relevant materials provided to COI in a timely manner?
+Indicato Level A If you have answered "Yes" to all of the Level A questions, continue to the Level AA questions.
+If you have not answered "Yes" to all of the Level A questions, assess the facility as a Level B. Is COI input into decisions that affect them actively encouraged? r 2 A Are processes in place to identify the needs of COI for capacity building so that they can effectively participate?
+Does accountability for COI engagement and dialogue rest with facility senior management?
+Is engagement and dialogue training provided to designated personnel, including appropriate culturally-specific training?
+Indicator 2 Level AA Does facility senior management review engagement and dialogue systems and results at least annually?

-QUESTION Y N NA DESCRIPTION & EVIDENCE 4.
-Does senior management review engagement and dialogue systems, and the results from COI engagement, at least annually?
-5. Is engagement and dialogue training provided to designated personnel, including appropriate culturally specific training?
-Does senior management review engagement and dialogue systems, and the results from COI engagement, at least annually?
-Is traditional knowledge sought, as appropriate, from local Aboriginal communities and organizations and applied to support decisions and inform practices including environmental monitoring?
-8. Are consultation protocols established by Aboriginal communities and organizations followed or integrated into consultation procedures to the extent possible?
-If you have answered "Yes" to all the Level AA questions, continue to the Level AAA questions.
-If you have not answered "Yes" to all the Level AA questions, assess the facility as a Level A. Are there formal mechanisms or agreements with COI in place to ensure they can effectively participate in issues and influence decisions that may interest or affect them, including: a.
+QUESTION Υ N NA DESCRIPTION & EVIDENCE Is traditional knowledge sought, as appropriate, from local Aboriginal communities and organizations and applied to support decisions and inform practices including environmental monitoring?
+Are consultation protocols established by Aboriginal communities and organizations followed or integrated into consultation procedures to the extent possible?
+If you have answered "Yes" to all of the Level A not answered "Yes" to all of the Level AA quest Indicator 2 Level AAA Are there formal mechanisms or agreements with COI in place to ensure they can effectively participate in issues and influence decisions that may interest or affect them?
 Does the facility have a consistent history of meaningful engagement with COI?
-Do processes exist to build the capacity of COI to allow them to effectively participate in dialogue?
-Indicator 2 Level AAA c.
-Do COI contribute to periodic reviews of engagement processes to allow for continual improvement? d.
+Do COI contribute to periodic reviews of engagement processes to allow for continual improvement?
 Are negotiated agreements with Aboriginal peoples in place for the operations or projects where appropriate?
-Indic Leve If you have answered "Yes" to all the Level AAA questions, assess the facility as a Level AAA.
-If you have answered "Yes" to all the Level AAA questions, assess the facility as a Level AA.
-ASSESSED LEVEL OF PERFORMANCE FOR 2 Level:
+Indica If you have answered "Yes" to all of the Level AAA questions, assess the facility as a Level AAA.
+If you have not answered "Yes" to all of the Level AAA questions, assess the facility as a Level AA.
+ASSESSED LEVEL OF PERFORMANCE FOR Level: